Ramalo796/log_analyzer/README.md

             b - Click the "Code" button and then click "Download ZIP". c - Extract the contents of the ZIP file on your machine.

+2:Install the Library
+	Navigate to the cloned or extracted repository directory --> cd log_analyzer